Buddy Dyer: Suspension and reinstatement

 Following the 2004 election, Mulvaney alleged election fraud by Dyer.
 An investigation into the matter by the Florida Department of Law Enforcement led a grand jury to bring charges against the mayor, his campaign manager, and an election consultant for allegedly paying someone to gather absentee ballots in Orlando's African American community.
 Such payments are illegal under Florida law.
 In March 2005, Dyer was suspended by Governor Jeb Bush in accordance with the Florida Constitution.
 In April 2005, the charges were dismissed and he was reinstated as mayor.

 Personal life

-Dyer and his wife Karen Caudill got married in 1989.
+Dyer married Karen Caudill in 1989.
 Together they have two sons.
-Dyer filed for divorce with his wife Karen on September 1, 2017; the divorce document stated the marriage was "irretrievably broken".
-Dyer married his girlfriend, Susie Pinson Galloway Shields, in 2021, they had been dating for some time and were a couple during his 2019 campaign.
-Shields is his second marriage.
+Dyer filed for divorce from his wife on September 1, 2017; the divorce document stated the marriage was "irretrievably broken".

+Dyer married his second wife, Susie Pinson Galloway Shields, in 2021.
+They had been dating for some time and were a couple during his 2019 campaign.